Research

 My work revolved around making a rover robot capable of autonomously navigating between waypoints provided by an external server and sending state data and other updates back to the server.
 The work involved localization, navigation, and computer vision tasks in ROS were I had to make the robot capable of detecting, identifying, and localizing objects in the field and reporting it back to the main server.
 The work was part of the AFarCloud Project, which was an EU project on smart farming.

-Collaborators: N/A
+Authors: N/A

 Development and Comparisons of Inertial Navigation Systems For Aircraft Systems